-Francis O’Malley Director, University Writing Program; Associate Professor of English, Department of English
+Francis O’Malley Director, University Writing Program; Professor of English, Department of English

 B.A., Boston College; M.A., University College, Dublin; M.A., Columbia University; Ph.D., University of Wisconsin

-John Duffy has published on the ethics of writing, the rhetoric of disability, and the historical development of literacy and rhetoric in cross-cultural contexts.
-He recently co-edited the essay collection Literacy, Economy, and Power, and his book, Writing from These Roots, was awarded the 2009 Outstanding Book Award by the Conference on College Composition and Communication.
-Duffy is a recipient of a National Endowment for the Humanities Fellowship and the Rev. Edmund P. Joyce, C.S.C., Award for Excellence in Undergraduate Teaching.
-In 2015, Duffy was elected to the Executive Committee of the Conference on College Communication and Composition.
+John Duffy has published on the ethics of writing, the rhetoric of disability, and the historical development of literacy in cross-cultural contexts.
+In his most recent book, Provocations of Virtue: Rhetoric, Ethics, and the Teaching of Writing, he examines the ethical dimensions of teaching writing in a post-truth world.
+He is co-editor of Literacy, Economy, and Power, and his book Writing from These Roots was awarded the 2009 Outstanding Book Award by the Conference on College Composition and Communication.
+John has published essays in CCC, College English, Rhetoric Review, JAC: A Journal of Rhetoric, Culture, and Politics, and elsewhere.
+He is a recipient of a National Endowment for the Humanities Fellowship and the Rev. Edmund P. Joyce, C.S.C., Award for Excellence in Undergraduate Teaching.
 He teaches courses in rhetoric, writing, and literature.

 "Reconsidering Virtue."
-The Journal of the Assembly for Expanded Perspectives on Learning.
+JAEPL: The Journal of the Assembly for Expanded Perspectives on Learning.

 "Writing Involves Ethical Choices."
 In Adler-Kassner, L and E. Wardle.
 Naming What We Know: Threshold